 George Washington crosses the Delaware River

 On this day in history, December 25, 1776, George Washington crosses the Delaware River on Christmas Day with the Continental Army on their way to attack the Hessians at Trenton, New Jersey.
-The attack had been planned in secret and was hoped by Washington to save the failing American Revolution.
+The attack had been planned in secret and was a “Hail Mary pass” from Washington to save the failing American Revolution.
 After invading New York in August, Washington’s army had been driven out of the colony and across New Jersey late in the year.
 British forces quickly conquered Rhode Island and set their sights on wiping out Washington’s remaining forces and conquering Philadelphia, the home of the rebel Congress.

 After crossing the Delaware into Pennsylvania, Washington had all the boats commandeered for seventy miles up and down the river to prevent the British from crossing.
 Instead of trying to follow, British Lt.
 Gen. Charles Cornwallis set up a string of garrisons across New Jersey, ordering the troops into winter quarters.
 Washington sensed an opening, knowing that the British troops would relax their guard having begun their winter rest.
 He also sensed an opportunity to revive the flagging spirits of patriots everywhere, who were deeply discouraged with the losses of late 1776.
 Indeed, British Commander-in-Chief Sir William Howe seemed to believe the Revolution was all but defeated by this point.